 …smiling because it’s a photo, or because the world should know?

-With less smiles back in the day, it tells a story of what life was experiencing.
-Life being my kinfolk who ain’t smiling—as from dawn to dusk their conditions were far from any millennial’s desire to touch with a 10-foot pole.
+With less smiles back in the day, it tells a story of what life was experiencing—life being my kinfolk who ain’t showing teeth.
+From dawn to dusk, their conditions were far from any millennial’s desire to touch with a ten-foot pole.

-We capture numerous moments today smiling and I was challenged to think about the circumstances that would prevent a family from smiling in their portrait set.
-My uncle says the walk was hot, their feet ached, so if you get it by now the car wasn’t their’s either.
+Today, we capture numerous moments smiling, and I was challenged to think about the circumstances that would prevent a family from smiling during their portrait set.
+My uncle says the walk was hot, their feet ached, so if you get it by now, the car wasn’t their’s either.

-Assumptions weren’t far off, I was told there wasn’t much to smile for anyways.
+My assumptions weren’t far off.
+I was told there wasn’t much to smile for anyways.
 Entertainment was sparse, kids played but it wasn’t like today’s playful smiles with each other, and the future felt like never.

-While history is told through the candor of portraits, today I’m sold it’s the roots of mine’s too.
+While history is told through the candor of portraits, today, I’m told it’s the roots of mine’s too.
 Although these are much different times, my smile once lacked depth, girth, and teeth.

 By becoming the creator I am, I found the broken pieces and fixed it with life’s tools.
 Out of perspective from my uncles and aunts, why not carry on from their roots of subtle projections.
 If it weren’t for their hardened faces, my strengthened smile wouldn’t exist.

-My mother’s words were the fire to a reigniting lifestyle.
-Through her words I read in 2013, written in 1986, I was shown the value of my smile when I first came into this world.
-From there I had no choice but to smile during life’s episodes of turbulence—I couldn’t end my journey for financial burdens and other people’s choices.
+My mother’s words were the spark to a reinventing lifestyle.
+Through her journal I read in 2013, written in 1986, I was shown the value of my smile when I first came into this world.
+From there I had no choice but to smile during life’s turbulent episodes.
+It made me realize I couldn’t end my journey due to financial burdens and other people’s choices.

-And the results of this smile, six figures above the burdens.
+As a result of this smile, it put me six figures above the burden.

-It seemed easier to smile than give up.
-As each became a checkpoint, it was a world renowned considering for years I thought I’d never see it again.
+It seemed easier to smile than giving up.
+As each smile became a checkpoint in life, it was a world renowned—considering for years I thought I’d never see it again.

-It’s why I fall back on my failures, suppression is in my roots.
-You all just happen to have the blessing to see me on the yonder sides of it.
+This is why I fall back on my failures—suppression is in my roots.
+You all just happen to have the blessing to see me on the yonder side of life.

-At this moment, I’m flying over the Pacific; to be specific, heading to Hawaii and reminiscing the time(s) I couldn’t comprehend my complex life.
-As a smile once forced because it was easy, but taken for granted, veiled itself as easy.
+In writing this, I’m flying over the Pacific; to be specific, heading to Hawaii and reminiscing the time(s) I couldn’t comprehend my complex life.
+As a smile once forced because it was easy, but taken for granted, unveiled itself as easy.

 Easy got me happy.
 Easy got me to smile.
-And maybe the universe once mistook my deceitfully smiles for joy, today I’m repaying everyone back with teeth so deep!
+So if the universe mistook my deceitful smiles for joy, I’m repaying everyone back with teeth so deep!

-It would be deceitful to hide it.
+It would be arrogant to hide it.
 A lie of omission not to share it.
 And as black excellence goes, ‘…I’ma let em’ see!
+(Jay-Z)

-Back in Jonesboro, LA – I trust that my smile shines as bright as the descendants of Joe, and Mixon’s if you truly know our story.
+Back in Jonesboro, LA, I trust that my smile shines as bright as the descendants of Joe, and Mixon’s if you truly know our story.
 As each our smiles fade further into our souls, tears emerge from the dirt out our body—salty as the seas within us.

 “…and when the blood in your veins returns to the sea, and the earth in your bones returns to the ground, perhaps then you will remember that this land does not belong to you, it is you who belongs to this land.”– unknown (Native American)